Are you looking for product recommendation strategies that can boost your revenue?

 This is an incredibly effective marketing strategy.
 Why?

 Because it leverages the power of fear of missing out, also known as FOMO.

 By displaying a recent activity popup every time someone makes a purchase on your website, your visitors will feel like they’re missing out on an opportunity.

 At TrustPulse, we’ve seen them boost sales by up to 15%.

 One of the easiest ways to make smarter product recommendations is to rely on your best sellers.
 On your website, you can create an entire landing page of best selling items that you think your visitors would enjoy.

-Amazon, one of the most successful businesses on the planet, does this on their page:
+Amazon, one of the most successful businesses on the planet, does this on their website:

 And if it works for them, there’s no reason why it can’t work for you as well.

 This is a particularly helpful tip if you’re a new business.
 That’s because if you don’t have a lot of data on your clients’ demographics, interests, or purchase history, it can be hard to make accurate product suggestions.

 But if you have items in your product line that have been popular, you can use them to make more general product recommendations across your site.